allthings/developers/micro-app.md

 # Micro-App

-A Micro-App is a standalone web application embedded into the ALLTHINGS interface.
+A Micro-App is a standalone web application embedded into the Allthings interface.

 ## Without authorization

-This is the simplest form of integration into the ALLTHINGS platform and only requires a minimal amount of effort to ensure compatibility.
+This is the simplest form of integration into the Allthings platform and only requires a minimal amount of effort to ensure compatibility.

 ### Requirements